alipay/agentUniverse/docs/guidebook/en/In-Depth_Guides/Tech_Capabilities/Storage/Milvus.md

   module: 'agentuniverse.agent.action.knowledge.store.milvus_store'
   class: 'MilvusStore'
 ```
-- connection_args: Parameters for connecting to the Milvus database, including the host address (host) and port number (port).
+- connection_args: Parameters required for connecting to the Milvus database, encompassing the host address (host) and port number (port).
-- search_args: Search parameters, defining the distance metric type (metric_type) used during searches and related parameters such as nprobe.
+- search_args: Search parameters, defining the type of distance metric (metric_type) utilized during searches, along with related parameters such as nprobe.
-- index_params: Indexing parameters, specifying the index type (index_type), distance metric type (metric_type), and specific parameters for building the index, such as M and efConstruction.
+- index_params: Indexing parameters, specifying the index type (index_type), distance metric type (metric_type), and specific parameters pertinent to index construction, such as M and efConstruction.
-- embedding_model: The model used to generate embedding vectors, specified here as dashscope_embedding.
+- embedding_model: The model employed to generate embedding vectors, specified here as dashscope_embedding.
-- similarity_top_k: The number of most similar results returned in similarity search.
+- similarity_top_k: The number of the most similar results returned in a similarity search.

 ### Usage
 [Knowledge_Define_And_Use](../../../In-Depth_Guides/Tutorials/Knowledge/Knowledge_Define_And_Use.md)